scylladb/scylladb/docs/operating-scylla/manager/2.1/install.rst

 There are three decisions you need to make:

 * Do you want to enable the service to start automatically?
 If not, you will have to start the service manually each time you want to use it.
 * Do you want to set up and enable a local Scylla backend?
-If not, you will need to set up a `remote DB <../use-a-remote-db>`_
+If not, you will need to set up a :doc:`remote DB <use-a-remote-db>`
 * Do you want Scylla Manager to check periodically if updates are available?
 If not, you will need to check yourself.

 .. code-block:: none